-7. The Covenant of Grace being formed with Christ as a Federal Head, all the elect are in him, as their representative, a party with God in the Covenant, and to this each individual shall consent, when, effectually called to choose the Mediator as his Representative in particular; every true believer has to say, God hath made with me an everlasting Covenant, ordered in all things, and sure.
+7. The Covenant of Grace being formed with Christ as a Federal Head, all the Elect are in him, as their Representative, a party with God in the covenant, and to this each individual shall consent, when effectually called, to choose the Mediator as his Representative in particular; every true believer has to say, God hath made with me an everlasting covenant, ordered in all things and sure.

-Isa. lv.
-3. Incline your ear, and come unto me; hear, and your soul shall live: And I will make an everlasting Covenant with you, even the sure mercies of David.
+Is. lv.
+3. Incline your ear, and come unto me; hear, and your soul shall live; and I will make an everlasting covenant with you, even the sure mercies of David.
 2 Sam. xxiii.
-5. He hath made with me an everlasting Covenant, ordained in all things and sure.
+5. He hath made with me an everlasting covenant, ordered in all things and sure.

-8. Every blessing which God promises to bestow upon believers, and every thing which they receive, in time, and through eternity, comes through the channel of the Covenant of Grace, and is purchased for them, by Christ's obedience unto the death; nevertheless, the Grace of God, as well as that of Christ, shines forth in our salvation, inasmuch as the Saviour himself is the gift of God to man, and the evidence of God's infinite mercy, grace, and love.
+8. Every blessing, which God promises to bestow upon believers, and every thing which they receive in time, and through eternity, comes through the channel of the Covenant of Grace, and is purchased for them by Christ's obedience unto the death; nevertheless, the grace of God, as well as that of Christ, shines forth in our salvation, inasmuch as the Saviour himself is the gift of God to man, and the evidence of God's infinite mercy, grace, and love.

 1 Cor. iii.
-21. Therefore let no man glory in men: for all things are yours.
+21. Therefore let no man glory in men; for all things are yours.
 23. And ye are Christ's, and Christ is God's.
 2 Cor. i.
-20. For all the promises of God in him are yea, and in him amen.
+20. For all the promises of God in him are yea, and in him, Amen.
 John iii.
-16. For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him, should not perish, but have everlasting life.
+16. For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
 Rom. v.
 21. Even so might grace reign through righteousness.

-9. The goodness of the elect is not the cause of their being taken into this Covenant, neither is faith, repentance, sincere obedience, or any other thing, except the righteousness of the surety, the condition of it; but God has promised, in this Covenant, to bestow on all the elect, faith, repentance, and holiness, as well as happiness; and Christ, their glorious head, enables them to believe, repent, and live a life of sincere godliness.
+9. The goodness of the Elect is not the cause of their being taken into this covenant, neither is faith, repentance, sincere obedience, nor any other thing, except the righteousness of the Surety, the condition of it; but God has promised, in this covenant, to bestow on all the Elect, faith, repentance, and holiness, as well as happiness; and Christ, their glorious Head, enables them to believe, repent, and live a life of sincere godliness.

 Tit. iii.
-5. Not by works of righteousness which we have done, but according to his mercy he saved us, by the washing of regeneration and renewing of the Holy Ghost; 6, which he shed on us abundantly through Jesus Christ our Saviour; 7, that being justified by his grace we should be made heirs, according to the hope of eternal life.
+5. Not by works of righteousness which we have done, but according to his mercy he saved us, by the washing of regeneration and renewing of the Holy Ghost.
+6. Which he shed on us abundantly through Jesus Christ our Saviour.
+7. That being justified by his grace we should be made heirs, according to the hope of eternal life.
 Jer. xxiii.
 6. This is the name whereby he shall be called, The Lord our Righteousness.
 Phil. i.
 29. For unto you it is given in the behalf of Christ, not only to believe on him, but also to suffer for his sake.
 Heb. xii.
 2. Jesus the author and finisher of our faith.